This post was most recently updated on June 29th, 2018

 Getting A Retired Or Failed Guide Dog

-If you’d like to become the new owner of a failed or retired guide dog, get in contact with the Guide Dogs charity on 0845 3727499 and you’ll be placed on an applicant list before being called by a rehoming officer.
+If you’d like to become the new owner of a failed or retired guide dog, check out our dedicated website at Adopt A Guide Dog.
 Note, people who work full time are not considered for rehoming guide dogs.